nabeelvalley/docs/src/content/docs/iot/mqtt-message-broker-with-mosquitto.md

+---
+published: true
+title: MQTT with Mosquitto
+subtitle: Using Mosquitto as a Message Broker
+---

 [[toc]]

 MQTT makes use of a publish/subscribe model in which a client will either publish messages to a topic or subscribe to messages on the topic